-Within the cage, you should provide a variety of branches, cork bark, plants (live or silk), and vines to provide lots of hiding spots and climbing space.
+Within the cage, provide a variety of branches, cork bark, sturdy plants (live or silk), and vines to provide lots of hiding spots and climbing space.
 Since long-tailed grass lizards are so active and quick, the larger the tank is, the more at home they will be.

 Heat lamps with various heat bulbs or ceramic heat elements can be used to provide heat.
-Undertank heaters alone may not be sufficient to maintain ambient air temperatures for long tailed lizards as these lizards spend the bulk of their time at elevations that are high off the ground.
+Under-tank heaters alone may not be sufficient to maintain ambient air temperatures for long-tailed grass lizards as these lizards spend the bulk of their time at elevations that are high off the ground.

 Food and Water

-Crickets can be the main diet for long tailed lizards, supplemented with mealworms, waxworms, butter worms, and flies to add variety.
+Live crickets can be used as the main diet for long-tailed grass lizards.
+Supplement with mealworms, waxworms, butter worms, and flies to add variety.
 Be sure your lizard's prey has been gut-loaded before feeding.

-Common Health Problems
+Common Health and Behavior Problems

-Many breeds of lizard are susceptible to respiratory infections and the long-tailed version is no exception.
-Open-mouthed breathing, wheezing and excess mucus around the nose and mouth are the most common symptoms of a respiratory infection, usually caused by improper humidity.
+Many breeds of lizard are also susceptible to respiratory infections and the long-tailed grass lizard is no exception.
+Open-mouth breathing, wheezing, and excess mucus around the nose and mouth are the most common symptoms of a respiratory infection, which is most often caused by improper humidity.
 The above medical conditions require a visit to a reptile veterinarian for treatment; don't try to treat your fragile lizard at home.

-Choosing Your Long-Tailed Lizard
+Choosing Your Long-Tailed Grass Lizard

-Similar Species to the Long-Tailed Lizard
+Similar Species to the Long-Tailed Grass Lizard